 Vacuum Clean your Home

 Vacuuming your home is another important step that you can take to keep your home free of harmful pollutants.
-A vacuum cleaner will help you suck up dust, pet dander and other allergens from the carpet, sofa and other flat surfaces.
-Make sure you get a vacuum cleaner that comes with a HEPA filter to effectively catch and trap pet hair, dander, dust and dirt from the surface.
-Go for bagless vacuum cleaners as they are easy to use and don’t throw back the pollutants into the room.
+A vacuum cleaner will help you suck up dust, pet dander, and other allergens from the carpet, sofa, and other flat surfaces.
+Make sure you get a vacuum cleaner that comes with a HEPA filter to effectively catch and trap pet hair, dander, dust, and dirt from the surface.
+Go for bagless vacuum cleaners as they are easy to use and don’t throw back pollutants into the room.

 Avoid Using Chemical Cleaners

 Chemical-based cleaners have become a part of the everyday cleaning routine.
 However, many people are not aware of the fact that chemical-based cleaners lead to indoor air pollution.
 These chemical-based cleaners have VOCs, which can worsen your allergies and asthma, especially during allergy season.
 Instead of using chemical-based cleaners, go for baking soda and vinegar to clean your home.

 Though you clean your kitchen every day, there may be some areas that you tend to neglect.
 Wiping the spills will make your kitchen look clean, but it will not allergy-proof your home.
 Similar to the bathroom, make sure your kitchen is well-ventilated to prevent humidity.
 This will also help you to remove the odor of burnt food from the kitchen easily.
 Make sure the kitchen walls don’t have any grease, dust, or water, as these provide a favorable environment for allergens to grow.

 As the mercury dips, everyone likes to spend more time in their cozy homes than outdoors.
 This is the reason why it’s important to allergy-proof your home to stay safe from diseases caused by indoor air pollutants.
 Using an air purifier can be of great help in keeping your home free of allergens.
 To find out more about air purifiers, click here.